thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/tcp.md

   * Select the **"Select existing"** tab.
   * **Downlink data converter:** Select the uplink data converter from the drop-down menu.
 * In the **"Connection"** block:
-  * Enter the **Port** and **Size of the buffer for inbound socket (in KB)** in the corresponding fields.
-By default, the TCP Integration will use the port **10560**, but can be changed to any available port.
-  * Enter the **Cache Size** and **Cache time to live in minutes** in the corresponding fields.
-  * **Enable broadcast - integration will accept broadcast address packets:** Flag to indicate that integration accepts TCP packets sent to broadcast address.
-  * **Integration key** and **Integration secret**: Copy the values to use later in the configuration.
   * **Handler Configuration:** Select the device payload type from the drop-down menu.
-{% include images-gallery.html imageCollection="addIntegration" %}

 {% capture execute-remotely %}
 The **Execute remotely** option is selected by default and cannot be changed, the TCP Integration can only be the **remote** type.
 {% endcapture %}
 {% include templates/info-banner.md content=execute-remotely %}

-We leave other options by default, but there is a short description of them:
+We keep other options by default, but there is a short description of them:
-- **Max number of pending connects on the socket:** The maximum queue length for incoming connection indications (a request to connect) is set to the backlog parameter.
-If a connection indication arrives when the queue is full, the connection will be denied.
+- **Max number of pending connects on the socket:** The maximum queue length for incoming connection indications (a request to connect) is set by the backlog parameter.
+If a connection indication arrives when the queue is full, the connection is denied.
 - **Size of the buffer for inbound socket:** Specifies the size (in kilobytes) of the socket’s data receive buffer.
 - **Size of the buffer for outbound socket:** Specifies the size (in kilobytes) of the socket’s data send buffer.
-- **Enable sending of keep-alive messages on connection-oriented sockets:** When enabled, the socket will periodically send keep-alive probes across the network to the peer, ensuring that the connection remains active.
+- **Enable sending of keep-alive messages on connection-oriented sockets:** When enabled, the socket will periodically send keep-alive probes across the network to the peer, to ensure that the connection remains active.
 - **Forces a socket to send the data without buffering (disable Nagle's buffering algorithm):** Disables Nagle’s algorithm on the socket, ensuring that data is sent immediately rather than waiting for a larger amount of data to accumulate.

+{% include images-gallery.html imageCollection="addIntegration" %}

 Select the device payload type for **Handler Configuration**: